Released on April 2, 2020

 Saskatchewan Public Safety Agency Toll Free Line

-The Saskatchewan Public Safety Agency’s (SPSA) toll free line, 1-855-559-5502, is now being offered 24 hours, 7 days a week.
+The Saskatchewan Public Safety Agency’s (SPSA) toll free line, 1-855-559-5502, is now being offered from 8 a.m. to 5 p.m., Monday to Friday.
 The SPSA toll free line was established in order to answer non-health specific questions about the COVID-19 pandemic.

 To ensure compliance with public health orders that are mandatory under the state of emergency, the SPSA toll free line is able to receive and coordinate alleged violations of the mandatory public health orders.
 Non-compliance concerns can also be submitted online.
 The form can be found under the Public Health Orders section at www.saskatchewan.ca/COVID19.
 SPSA operators will work with public health officials and policing agencies to follow up on compliance concerns to ensure compliance with public health orders.